sharnold52/Arnold-Web-Design/230-Project-1-content.md

 # I. High Concept #
-A platformer where the player must scroll over platforms to make them expand while avoiding traps.
+A platformer where the player must use magic to create platforms and solve puzzles

 # II.
 Genre #
 Platformer with puzzle elements.